-A building found to be in safe condition does not currently need repair or maintenance on the exterior of the building in order to maintain the structural integrity of the building, and should not need any repair for the next five years.
+A building found to be in safe condition does not currently need repair or maintenance on the exterior of the building in order to maintain the structural integrity of the building and should not need any repair for the next five years.

-A building found Safe with a Repair and Maintenance Program is one that is safe at the time of the inspection, but which will need some form of repairs and maintenance within the next five years in order to remain safe.
+A building found Safe with a Repair and Maintenance Program is one that is safe at the time of the inspection, but which will need some form of repairs and maintenance within the next five years to remain safe.

 A building found unsafe is one with an exterior that is dangerous to persons or property and requires immediate repair.
 If a building is found unsafe, the owner has 30 days to correct all unsafe conditions.
 An extension can be given, although financial hardship is not an acceptable reason to request more time.